 - Add wet ingredients to dry ingredients and mix until well combined.
 You should have a semi-tacky dough.
 Loosely cover and chill in the refrigerator for 30 minutes.

 - Preheat oven to 375 degrees F (190 C) and line a baking sheet with parchment paper.
 Scoop out roughly 1 1/2-Tablespoon amounts of dough (I like this scoop) and place on baking sheet with about a 1-inch gap between each cookie to allow for spreading.
 Gently press down with palm of hand to form small discs (see photo).
 Optional: Top with a few more chocolate chips and walnuts.

-- Bake for 14-17 minutes or until puffy and the top no longer feels wet - they should appear mostly dry.
+- Bake on the center rack for 12-17 minutes or until puffy and the top no longer feels wet – they should appear mostly dry.
 Remove from oven and let cool 5-10 minutes.
 Then carefully loosen with a spatula and set on a wire rack or plate to cool.

 *Nutrition information is a rough estimate calculated with the oil and without optional ingredients.